mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 That’s why Engo’s note says, “This fellow has broken down quite a bit.
 He’s dragging in other people.”

 Lots of questions.
 If you practice zazen and enlightenment, then immediately you can save all sentient beings – wonderful, no problem.
-It’s not necessary to become sick. ...
+It’s not necessary to become sick.
+This is really true.
 Why did [Vimalakirti](glossary#vimalakirti) become sick?
-This is really true.
-Even though you obtain enlightenment, even though you try to practice deeply, again and again, you become sick, because, I told you before, if you look at human beings around your life ... immediately you suffer.
+Even though you obtain enlightenment, even though you try to practice deeply again and again, you become sick, because, I told you before, if you look at human beings around your life ... immediately you suffer.
 “Why do you do this?
 Is this useful for human beings?
 [That’s] ridiculous.”
 You get really sick.

 And also, to die: when the time comes, whoever you are, you have to die.
 Regardless of whether you attain enlightenment or not, there are ignorant people there who don’t understand you absolutely.
 This is [a] really big problem, dragging in all human beings.
 Why?
 You have to practice.